 Timetables are prepared weekly and a mentor is attached to each trainee for every surgery in case of problems or queries.
-Your appointments length will commence at 20 minute intervals and gradully reduce to the 10 minute consultation when you and your trainer feel you are ready.
+Your appointments length will commence at 20-minute intervals and gradually reduce to the 10-minute consultation when you and your trainer feel you are ready.

 We aim to provide an average of 3 hours of protected teaching time per week.
 We ensure that trainees are able to attend protected learning half days and Thursday afternoon VTS training in addition to separate study leave and admin time in line with the 2016 contract arrangements.
 The tutorial programme is personalised as far as possible to the needs of the individual and also covers mandatory assessments for the RCGP portfolio.

-The practice does not cover its own out of hours, but does offer extended hours.
-The practice undertakes to ensure that European working time directives are not breached if trainees are working a night shift with the deputising service to obtain their out of hours experience.
+The practice does not cover its own out of hours but does offer extended hours.
+The practice undertakes to ensure that European working time directives are not breached if trainees are working a night shift with the deputising service to obtain theirs out of hours experience.